What will I study?

 - September start dates: your programme will last up to 21 months.
 You will have a summer break after Semester 2, and commence your Advanced Practice stage in September.

-- January start dates: your programme will run for 16-18 months.
-There is no summer break included in this programme for those starting in January.
-Your Advanced Practice stage will commence in September.
+- January start dates: your programme will run for 24 months.
+There are two summer breaks included in this programme for those starting in January.
+Your Advanced Practice stage will commence in the following January.

 - May start dates: your programme will run for 16-18 months.
 There is no summer break included in this programme for those starting in May.
 Your Advanced Practice stage will commence in January.